Council Housing in Stevenage

 The average wait for smaller properties is four years.
-However, it depends whether you are assessed as a priority.
-In 2016, of people granted tenancies for two bedroom houses, the shortest wait was four weeks and the longest 12 years.
+However, it depends on whether you are assessed as a priority.
+In 2016, of people granted tenancies for two-bedroom houses, the shortest wait was four weeks and the longest 12 years.
 You should have a shorter wait if you have severe medical needs, which makes you a high priority.
 If you are assessed as a low priority we cannot guarantee you will be offered a property at all.
 No low priority households were given a council house in Stevenage in 2015-16.

 How do you allocate houses?